 A “shut-in royalty” may sound like it is describing a member of high society that spends a little too much time at home.
-After all,” shut-in” is a term that is commonly used to describe people who are either voluntarily or unwillingly confined to a home, room, or even bed.
+After all,” shut-in” is a term that is commonly useable to describe people.
+People who are either voluntarily or unwillingly confined to a home, room, or even bed.

-In the context of oil and gas, the term “shut-in” is used to describe wells, operations, and royalties relating to mineral rights production.
+In the context of oil and gas, the term “shut-in” is useable to describe wells, operations, and royalties.
+This is related to mineral rights production.
 Below, we will define the meaning of these terms and answer some of the most frequently asked questions surrounding shut-in wells for oil and gas production.

 What does a shut-in well mean?

-A “shut-in well” is a petroleum industry term meaning any gas and oil well that has been closed off for further production or has incidentally lowered its potential output.
-Shut-in oil wells come in two forms: those that have been shut down in an emergency and those that are designed to influence the supply of oil or another natural resource.
+A “shut-in well” is a petroleum industry term meaning any gas and oil well that is under closure off for further production or is incidentally lowering its potential output.
+These oil wells come in two forms.
+First are those that have been shut down in an emergency.
+Second, are those that influence the supply of oil or another natural resource.

 What causes shut-in wells within the oil and gas industry?

-Most commonly, shutting in of oil and gas well is the result of unsafe or unusual conditions in the environment and economy.
+Most commonly, shutting in of oil and gas well is the result of unsafe or unusual conditions.
+Usually, in the environment and economy.
 Namely, natural disasters are the leading cause for temporarily shutting in oil and gas operations.

 Near the shores in Texas and Louisiana, shutting in and worker evacuation are often the hurricanes and other tropical storms.
 In Oklahoma and North Dakota, it is much more common for oil and gas operations to have emergency tornado protocols.